Lefgk/KotF/readme.md

 ## Installation

-To Test smart contract in Hardhat :
+To test smart contract in Hardhat :

 - Run `npm i` and `npx hardhat test --network hardhat` inside `/testing` <br/>

-To Try the live version in BSC testnet in the front -end :<br/>
+To try the live UI version in BSC testnet in localhost :<br/>

 - Run `npm i` and `npm start` inside `/Front-End`